PHOTO CREDIT: ISTOCK

 NNAS Advisory Report

-The NNAS Advisory Report assesses your foundational nursing education and compares it to the entry level competencies as approved for Canadian nursing students in baccalaureate education.
+The NNAS reviews your credentials and will provide a report to CRNMPEI.
 The NNAS report is used by CRNMPEI to make decisions about your eligibility to become registered.